Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 What This Means

 Why does this matter?
 Inflation.
-Wages typically rise 3-5% per year.
+Wages typically rise over time.
 When thresholds don't rise with wages, more people get dragged into higher tax brackets—without technically getting "richer" in real terms.

 This is fiscal drag.
 It's how governments increase tax revenue without raising tax rates.